Supervision and Leadership – Applying concepts, techniques, and interventions for proactive and engaging supervision

 THERE IS NO COST TO PARTICIPATE:

-The first 40 registrants will receive a waiver that covers the entire $350 cost of participation.
-Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this registration opportunity to others.
+The first 40 registrants will receive a Mountain Plains ATTC waiver that covers the entire $350 cost of participation.
+Once the 40 spots have been filled, registration will be closed.
+Due to limited enrollment, if you cannot commit to the full requirements, please defer this opportunity to others.
+Registration is not transferable to another person.

 The series has been approved for a total of 13.5 contact hours (12.5 hours content instruction and one hour orientation session) through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
 No credit will be awarded for non-attendance or partial attendance.